narrative-io/narrative-rfc/nql.md

 ### 10.1 Cost Control in Queries

-Queries can implement cost controls by filtering on unit price per row and by setting an overall budget for the entire query.
+Queries in NQL can implement cost controls through two primary mechanisms: filtering based on the unit price per row and setting an overall budget for the query.

 ```sql
 SELECT <select_list> FROM <dataset_source> WHERE <search_condition> [LIMIT <amount> <unit> PER <period>]
 SELECT [...table.column] | [table.*] FROM [schema.table] WHERE [...table.column <filter_expression>] [_price_cpm_usd <= <price>] [LIMIT 100.50 USD PER CALENDAR_MONTH]
 ```

+1. **Unit Price Filtering (`_price_cpm_usd`):**
+   - This filter allows users to specify the maximum cost-per-mille (CPM) in US Dollars that they are willing to pay for 1000 rows of data.
+   - Setting `_price_cpm_usd` to a specific value filters out data that costs more than the specified price, thereby querying data at or below the set price.
+   - Setting `_price_cpm_usd` to 0 explicitly filters out any data that has a cost, thus only querying free data.
+   - Omitting the `_price_cpm_usd` filter means there is no price filter applied, allowing the query to target data at any price.

+2. **Budget Constraint (`LIMIT`):**
+   - The `LIMIT` clause in a query sets a budget constraint, specified as `LIMIT <amount> <unit>`, for example, `LIMIT 100 USD`.
+   - Using `LIMIT 0 USD PER CALENDAR_MONTH` indicates that only data with zero cost is to be purchased.
+   - If the `LIMIT` clause is not included in a query, a default limit of 0 is assumed, implying no budget for purchasing data.
+   - To specify that there is no budget constraint, the `NO LIMIT` clause can be used, allowing the purchase of data at any price.

+These cost control mechanisms ensure that users can manage their data querying expenses effectively while accessing the necessary data.

 ### 10.2 Data and Cost Forecasting

 Using `EXPLAIN <query>`, a forecast can be generated.
-This forecast estimates both the number of rows returned by the query and the associated cost.
+This forecast estimates both the number of rows returned by the query and the associated cost to purchase the data, if any, according to the access rules that grant access.

 ### 10.3 CREATING MATERIALIZED VIEWS